 The modeling completed for this CEQA/CESA process assumes that the SWP and CVP operate to consistent regulatory criteria, i.e., the resulting OMR would be the same requirement for the SWP as for the CVP.
 The modeling assumes the Projects jointly operate to consistent criteria and split responsibilities for Delta inflows and opportunities for Delta export based on the provisions in the COA.
 As described below, however, there is the potential for the SWP to have more restrictive criteria than the CVP, where the OMR requirement could potentially vary by 3,000 cfs, with the SWP subject to -2,000 cfs and CVP subject to -5,000 cfs OMR flows.
 If the SWP were required to meet a different regulatory requirement than the CVP, as a result of additional DFW oversight for CESA purposes, the SWP will meet its proportion of the OMR requirement.

 As described in Project Description, there are differences in the federal LTO and state LTO processes that could result in different operating criteria between the SWP and CVP.
 There are several areas within the Federal LTO and State LTO where criteria could deviate, making the SWP be required to operate to a different criterion than the CVP.
-Different operating criteria could occur under at least two situations: 1) Longfin Smelt action, and 2) risk assessments for off-ramping additional OMR criteria.
+Different operating criteria could occur under at least three situations: 1) Longfin Smelt action, 2) risk assessments for off-ramping additional OMR criteria, and 3) export operations for Spring Maintenance Flows.

 Longfin Smelt Actions